-27 Article 43.2 provides that general meetings must be held in accordance with the provisions of the Companies Act 2006.
-You may insert additional provisions that specify how many shareholders are required to be present to hold a valid general meeting.
-The quorum may be fixed in absolute terms (e.g. "four shareholders") or as a proportion of the total number of shareholders (e.g. "three quarters of the shareholders from time to time").
-You may even wish to stipulate that particular named shareholders, or shareholders representing particular stakeholder interests, must be present to constitute a quorum.
-In any event, it is recommended that the quorum should never be less than half of the total number of shareholders.
+The quorum may be fixed in absolute terms (e.g. "two directors") or as a proportion of the total number of directors (e.g. "one third of the total number of directors").
+You may even wish to stipulate that particular named directors, or directors representing particular stakeholder interests, must be present to constitute a quorum